-INTRODUCTION TO RESOLUTION PLANNING
+1 INTRODUCTION TO RESOLUTION PLANNING

-As the UK's largest retail and commercial financial services provider, Lloyds Banking Group has an important role to play in supporting the economy through lending, deposits, risk management and the efficient flow of funds, while working with others to help build an inclusive, greener and more resilient economy.
+As the UK's leading retail and commercial financial services provider, Lloyds Banking Group has an important role to play in supporting the economy through lending, deposits, risk management and the efficient flow of funds, whilst working with others to help build an inclusive, greener and more resilient economy.
 We aim to Help Britain Prosper by creating a more sustainable and inclusive future for people and businesses.
 We recognise the significant role we have in providing critical functions and maintaining UK financial stability.

-As part of the commitment by the Bank of England ('BoE') to protect financial stability and ensure that all major banks and building societies ('Firms') are resolvable, we are publishing this summary of our preparations for resolution.
-Resolution would occur in the event a firm experiences financial distress and recovery options are insufficient to restore financial viability.
-In order to prepare successfully, we must understand what the process of resolution could look like so we can identify and implement the capabilities that would be needed if we were to fail.
-This is an on-going, market wide exercise and is not in any way an indication of the Group's current position or prospects.
+As part of the commitment by the Bank of England ('BoE') to protect financial stability and ensure that all major banks and building societies ('Firms') are resolvable, we are publishing this summary of our resolution capability.
+This updates the last summary published in June 2022.

+Resolution would occur in the event a Firm experiences financial distress and recovery options are insufficient to restore financial viability.
+In order to prepare successfully, we must understand what the process of resolution could look like so we can identify, implement and maintain the capabilities that would be needed if we were to fail.
+This is an on-going, industry wide exercise and is not in any way an indication of the Group's current position or prospects.

 Resolution is a way to manage the failure of a Firm and is used to minimise the impact on depositors, the financial system and public finances.
-Liquidation of Lloyds Banking Group ('the Group') under normal insolvency proceedings is judged to be neither credible nor feasible.
+Liquidation of Lloyds Banking Group plc ('the Group') under normal insolvency proceedings is judged to be neither credible nor feasible.
 As such, in case of failure of the Group, it is considered both appropriate and necessary for the BoE to invoke resolution powers under the Banking Act 2009 ('Banking Act').
 In this case, losses would be borne by our shareholders and certain creditors.
+The Group has continued to maintain and improve its resolution capabilities and strengthen its assurance testing to demonstrate that it remains resolvable.

-In Section 1, we provide more information on the UK's resolution framework and the powers the BoE could use in resolution.
-In Section 2, we provide information on the Group's structure, business model and critical functions.
-In Section 3, we set out what the process of resolution could look like for the Group and in Section 4, we provide details of the capabilities to support that process.
+In Section 2, we provide more information on the UK's resolution framework and the powers the BoE could use in resolution.
+In Section 3, we provide an update on key resolution developments since the 10th of June 2022 public disclosure.
+Section 4 covers information on the Group's structure, business model and critical functions and in Section 5, we set out what the process of resolution could look like for the Group.
+Section 6 provides an overview of the capabilities that are in place to achieve resolvability outcomes.

-Board and senior management have been engaged in the development and implementation of resolution capabilities since 2012.
+Board and senior management have been engaged in the development, implementation and assurance of resolution capabilities since 2012.
 The Group Chief Executive is responsible for ensuring the Group is resolvable and is supported by a robust oversight and accountability model across our three lines of defence.
 We are continuing to invest significant time and resources into ensuring and testing that we have robust capabilities and arrangements in place to facilitate the BoE's preferred resolution strategy for the Group should the need arise.
-Our governance process and testing framework is discussed in Section 5.
+Our governance process and testing framework is discussed in Section 7.

 Transparency to investors and the public is a key component of the BoE resolution framework and this document summarises how the Group is preparing for, and could support the BoE in executing resolution should it ever be needed.
-This report is published in compliance with the requirements of the UK Prudential Regulation Authority ('PRA').
+This report is published in compliance with the requirements of the UK Prudential Regulation Authority ('PRA').1